mddanish00/mui-image-alter/README.md

   Originally, I want to just post an issue for this but I am suck in comunication.

 - **Q**: Are you not going to publish on npm?
   **A**: Probably not.
 I don't think there is any demand on this.
 I am just weird.
-Maybe if someone post an issue about this and 100 person comment on that issue, maybe I will do it.
+Maybe if someone post an issue about this and 100 people comment on that issue, maybe I will do it.

 - **Q**: Why you change nwb to Vite?
   **A**: I just wanted to fork for my own benefit.
 So, I thought maybe I can write this in TypeScript... but it don't work with nwb.
 I am so frustrated that I cannot find how to do it and try migarating to Vite instead.
 It took a lot of work but never thought it work so well...